stafforj/vehicle-PM-emission/README.md

 We also acknowledge the steady-state WolfDynamics [tutorials](http://www.wolfdynamics.com/tutorials.html?id=94) which were a useful reference resource during the construction of the full-scale, time-dependent model in this repository.

+## Model validation

+The model was validated against previous aerodynamic investigations on the DrivAer model.
+Below shows the drag coefficient over time.